dominno/sentinel/RULES.md

   Process:
     1. Acknowledge blank state and explain onboarding process.
     2. Ask clarifying questions to elicit product vision, goals, constraints, and technical preferences.

-    3. For any unknowns, enter RESEARCH_MODE to gather best practices, design patterns, and technical approaches.
-    4. Enter RESEARCH_MODE to investigate and summarize the best practices, design patterns, and technical approaches for the user's project idea (even if no unknowns are present).
-Save the research summary to `docs/research/ONBOARDING.md` and reference it in the onboarding docs.
+    3. **ITERATIVE RESEARCH & VALIDATION LOOP:**
+       - Enter COMPREHENSIVE_RESEARCH_MODE (enhanced version of RESEARCH_MODE)
+       - After each research cycle, immediately enter CODE_REVIEWER_MODE for research validation
+       - Continue loop until user explicitly confirms research completeness

+       **COMPREHENSIVE_RESEARCH_MODE Process:**
+       a) Identify 3-5 critical knowledge domains for the project (e.g., architecture patterns, tech stack best practices, domain-specific challenges, scaling considerations, security concerns, technical challenges, etc.)
+       b) For each domain, formulate targeted research queries
+       c) Execute web searches and synthesize findings
+       d) Create/update research document for each domain: `docs/research/[domain][topic].md`
+       e) Immediately trigger CODE_REVIEWER_MODE for validation
+       f) If CODE_REVIEWER_MODE identifies gaps or ambiguities, update the docs and repeat the review.
+       g) Continue this loop until the user confirms all documents are sufficiently detailed and understandable.
+       h) make sure all research is saved in `docs/research/[domain][topic].md`

+       **CODE_REVIEWER_MODE Research Validation:**
+       - Analyze research completeness with brutal honesty
+       - Identify critical gaps, missing perspectives, or shallow coverage
+       - Flag potential blind spots or assumptions
+       - Rate research quality (1-10) and provide specific improvement recommendations
+       - Generate 2-3 follow-up research questions if gaps exist
+       - Ask user: "Research cycle complete.
+Quality rating: [X/10].
+Gaps identified: [list].
+Continue research or proceed to documentation?"

+       **Loop Control:**
+       - If CODE_REVIEWER_MODE identifies gaps AND user wants to continue: Return to COMPREHENSIVE_RESEARCH_MODE
+       - If user says "we have all data needed" or "proceed": Exit loop and continue to step 4
+       - Maximum 10 research cycles to prevent infinite loops (escalate to user if limit reached)

-    5. Draft the following docs based on answers and research:
+    4. Draft the following docs based on comprehensive research and user input:
        - `docs/PRD.md` (Must include: Product Vision, Goals & Success Criteria, User Personas/Stakeholders, **User Flow** (step-by-step or diagram of what the user sees and can do), User Stories/Use Cases, Features & Requirements, Out of Scope, Constraints & Assumptions, Acceptance Criteria, and Metrics/KPIs.)
        - `docs/technical.md` (When drafting, always include and recommend the use of common design patterns, SOLID principles, DRY, and KISS, tailored to the project's language and context.
-Reference these explicitly, even if the user does not ask.)
+Reference these explicitly, even if the user does not ask. **MUST reference findings from comprehensive research.**)
        - `docs/architecture.mermaid`
        - `docs/unit_testing_guideline.md`
        - **Directory Structure Convention:**
            - All core implementation code must be placed in `src/[project_or_module]` (e.g., `src/snake`).
            - All tests must be placed in root-level `/tests`, unless the user decides otherwise.
            - This directory structure should be reflected in both `technical.md` and `architecture.mermaid`.
-    6. Present drafts for user review and iterate as needed.
+    5. Present drafts for user review and iterate as needed.
-    7. Create a `.gitignore` file tailored to the tech stack, tools, and languages described in `docs/technical.md`.
+    6. Create a `.gitignore` file tailored to the tech stack, tools, and languages described in `docs/technical.md`.
 The `.gitignore` must:
        - Ignore files, directories, and artifacts that are standard for the project's stack (e.g., Python, Node, Solidity, etc.).
        - Be based on best practices for the detected tech stack(s) and tools.
        - Reference `docs/technical.md` for any custom or additional ignores required by the project's context.
-    8. Once all core docs and the `.gitignore` are approved and present, initialize a git repository and make the initial commit:
+    7. Once all core docs and the `.gitignore` are approved and present, initialize a git repository and make the initial commit:
        - `git init && git add . && git commit -m "Initial project structure and onboarding docs"`
-    9. Announce readiness to proceed with task planning using PLANNER_MODE and/or ARCHITECTURE_MODE.
+    8. Announce readiness to proceed with task planning using PLANNER_MODE and/or ARCHITECTURE_MODE.

-  Note: This mode ensures a new project can be bootstrapped from just the rules file, using interactive Q&A and research as needed.
-Task planning and breakdown begins only after onboarding, using PLANNER_MODE and/or ARCHITECTURE_MODE.
+  Note: This mode ensures a new project can be bootstrapped from just the rules file, using iterative research and validation cycles.
+Task planning and breakdown begins only after comprehensive research validation is complete.

 # =========================
 # == MODE ANNOUNCEMENT ==